threadi/external-files-in-media-library/readme.txt

 * Added link to settings in plugin list
 * Added migration tool to switch the external files from Exmage to this one
 * Added thumbnail support for proxied images
+* Added settings for videos which now can also be proxied
 * Compatible with WordPress 6.7
 * External files which are not provided via SSL will be saved local if actual website is using SSL
 * Extended WP CLI support with documentation, progressbar, states and arguments